 Like the periodical cicadas, annual cicada males "sing" to attract females and each species has its own tune.
-This prevents females from wasting time and energy responding to males of another species (oops!).
-Indeed, as the audio files on Cicada Mania demonstrate, you can identify the species based on hearing the males sing.
+This prevents females from experiencing awkward moments as well as wasting time and energy by responding to males of another species.

-However, unlike periodical cicadas, annual cicadas do not "chorus" with large numbers synchronizing their song.
-An occasional dog-day cicada buzzing to entice a female doesn't compare to the cacophony created by a multitude of periodical cicadas.
-It's like comparing a barbershop quartet to a million-man chorus!
+However, unlike periodical cicadas, annual cicada males don’t "chorus" with large numbers synchronizing their song.
+An occasional dog-day cicada singing solo to entice a female doesn't compare to the sheer volume of sound created by a multitude of periodical cicadas singing in unison.
+The decimal difference is like Gordan Lightfoot compared to Manowar.

-Cicada Killers: Will the Nemesis of Annual Cicadas Show Up?
+Cicada Killer Wasps: The Nemesis of Annual Cicadas

 Cicada killers are the largest native wasp found in Ohio measuring 1 1/8 to 1 5/8” in length.
 As with all Hymenoptera (wasps, bees, etc.), only the females possess stingers (ovipositors); however, they are not aggressive.
 The males are aggressive, but they lack stingers.

 The females spend their time digging and provisioning burrows with paralyzed cicada-prey.
 They prefer to dig their brood burrows in bare, well-drained soil that is exposed to full sunlight.
-Although the wasps are considered solitary, all of the females have the same nesting requirements.
-So it is not unusual for there to be numerous burrows, and wasps, in relatively small areas.
+Although the wasps are considered solitary, it is not unusual for there to be numerous burrows in a relatively small area.

 The males spend their time establishing and defending territories that encompass multiple females.
-They are notoriously pugnacious and will aggressively buzz any transgressor who dares to enter their territory including other males as well as picnickers, golfers, volleyball enthusiasts, and gardeners.
-Fortunately, it's all a rouse since they lack the necessary equipment to deliver a sting.
+They are notoriously pugnacious and will aggressively buzz any transgressor who dares to enter their territory including other males as well as picnickers, golfers, gardeners, and entomologists.
+Of course, it's all a rouse since they lack the necessary equipment to deliver a sting.

 Although the males can't sting, their large size coupled with low-level flights over sand volleyball courts, sparse lawns, and bare areas in landscapes can be disconcerting generating demands for control options.
 However, insecticide applications to kill the killers are not recommended.

 Cicada killers are considered beneficial insects and the females are not aggressive; stinging encounters are extremely rare.
 If the killers take up residence in a public location, one option is to educate the public.
-This approach was very successful a several years ago in parks in southwest Ohio.
-Complaints dropped to zero after a sign was posted.
+This approach was very successful a few years ago in a park in Hamilton County.
+Complaints dropped to zero after the sign was posted.